OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:37

-and Ziza the son of Shiphi, the son of Allon, the son of Jedaiah, the son of Shimri, the son of Shemaiah—
+and Ziza, was the son of Shiphi, who was of Allon, who was of Jedaiah, who was of Shimri, who was of Shemaiah—

 ---